ben-newell/configuration/README.md

 - Untick: Recents, Documents, iCloud Drive, Recent Tags.

 - [Chrome web store ublock origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) to disable the "people also search for feature".
 That feature in your chrome results is designed "push more users into searches which yield more sponsored results".
 [Follow these instructions - chrome only](https://webapps.stackexchange.com/questions/115038/how-to-stop-googles-people-also-search-for#answer-115197:~:text=www.google.co.uk%23%23%20.mw%20div%5Bjsl%5E%3D%22%24t%22%5D%5Bjsl%24%3D%220%3B%22%5D%5Bclass%5E%3D%22r%2D%22%5D,www.google.co.uk%23%23.ads%2Dad)

+For adding commands to your terminal emulator of choice (hyper.js, terminal.app et. al.) use: ```export PATH="$PATH:`pwd`/<cmd>/bin"```
+Or use commands that set your PATH variable for interactive terminal window only.
+To permanently add commands to your path: https://stackoverflow.com/questions/11530090/adding-a-new-entry-to-the-path-variable-in-zsh